Using Gemini CLI with Gram-hosted MCP servers

 What’s next

-Section titled “What’s next”You now have Gemini CLI connected to a Gram-hosted MCP server with vibe-checking capabilities.
+Section titled “What’s next”You now have Gemini CLI connected to a Gram-hosted MCP server with task management capabilities.

 Ready to build your own MCP server?
 Try Gram today and see how easy it is to turn any API into agent-ready tools.